By Jeannie Deva

 When I began teaching voice nearly 40 years ago, there was no one teaching a really contemporary technique.
 There were Opera teachers and then there were “Pop/Contemporary” teachers who adapted Classical Opera technique to modern forms of singing.
 Since then, the number of “Contemporary” voice teachers has exploded, but the big question is “Do they really teach a contemporary singing technique?”

-Terms like “head and chest voice,” “placement,” “register break or passaggio,” are all from Classical voice technique and are still used by many teachers of “contemporary” voice methods.
+Terms like “head and chest voice,” “placement,” “register break or passaggio,” are all Classical voice technique terms and are still used by many teachers of “contemporary” voice methods.
 New techniques have been added and Opera methods have been modified, which is not particularly bad, but you may run into difficulties when trying to apply modified Opera techniques to singing certain contemporary styles of music.

 Classical Beautiful Voice

 I am by no means anti-Classical.
 Classical techniques have given the world many virtuoso vocalists, from Andrea Bocelli to Sarah Brightman.
 Many Broadway, Jazz, and other singers have found beneficial applications from this traditional training.
 As well, the Classical world sets high standards for the development of singers and is an example well worth following.

 My point is only that when a singer wants to create sounds that are not included in the repertoire of Classical style, new techniques are needed to physically support the broader sound vocabulary used in contemporary musical styles.

 So the short answer to A.T.’s question is, yes, there is a difference between Classical and Pop Vocal Technique.
 Unfortunately, this difference has been obscured by the fact that many Pop Vocal teachers have Classical training, whether or not they recognize it.